-'River Basin Planning Progress Report for Wales, 2009 - 2015' (Progress Report) The Progress Report sets out the detailed information on the current state of the water environment in Wales and the Dee RBD including analysis of improvements and deterioration since the 2009 plan.
+'River Basin Planning Progress Report for Wales, 2009 - 2015' (Progress Report)

+The Progress Report sets out the detailed information on the current state of the water environment including analysis of improvements and deterioration since the 2009 plan.
 It includes a review of the outcomes since 2009 and a look at the lessons learnt which will help us to improve delivery over the next six years.
 A summary of this is presented in Section 2.0 of this summary.